WARM / documentation

 controls

-WARM has 4 knobs, 4 draggable EQ nodes, and a character mode selector.
+WARM has 4 knobs, 4 draggable EQ nodes, a character mode selector, and an AUTO loudness matching toggle in the mode bar.

 knobs